qonTesq/EMR/README.md

 The program provides a main menu where you can choose which entity to manage:

-1. **Patients**: Manage patient records with full CRUD operations
+1. **Doctors**: Manage doctor records
-2. **Patient History**: Manage patient procedure history records
+2. **Patients**: Manage patient records
 3. **Procedures**: Manage available medical procedures
+4. **Patient History**: Manage patient procedure history records

 Each entity has its own submenu with the following operations:

-- Create (with validation for all required fields)
+- **Create**: Add new records with validation for all required fields
-- Read (single record or all records)
+- **Read**: View a single record by ID or all records
-- Update (modify existing records)
+- **Update**: Modify existing records with field-by-field updates
-- Delete (remove records with confirmation)
+- **Delete**: Remove records with confirmation prompt

-When creating records, all fields are validated to ensure no empty values are accepted.
+### Validation Features

+- All required fields are validated before submission
+- Foreign key references are verified (e.g., doctor must exist before creating a procedure)
+- ID length limits are enforced (max 25 characters)
+- Date formats are validated (yyyy-MM-dd)
+- Email format validation for patients
+- Duplicate ID/MRN detection